Dog and Cat Surgery in Lisle

-Sometimes pets will have a type of emergency which requires surgery to correct.
+Sometimes pets will have a type of emergency which requires dog or cat surgery to correct.
 At Emergency Veterinary Services of Lisle, we are fully equipped and ready to take care of these types of emergencies, so we can get your furry family member feeling better as quickly as possible.

 Best-in-Class Safety Measures

-With pets' safety and well-being as our top priority, we have a state of the art surgical suite.
+With pets' safety and well-being as our top priority, we have a state of the art surgical suite for the pets of Lisle, Downers Grove, Naperville and other surrounding communities.
 Our suite includes modern anesthesia options and advanced monitoring technology to ensure surgeries are performed as safely as possible.
-After your pet's surgery is complete, we keep you fully informed on their condition.
+After your dog or cat's surgery is complete, we keep you fully informed on their condition.
 You're also encouraged to reach out to us anytime you would like a status update just for peace of mind.

-Our surgical capabilities are extensive here at Emergency Veterinary Services of Lisle because many different situations may call for it.
+Our dog and cat surgical capabilities are extensive here at Emergency Veterinary Services of Lisle because many different situations may call for it.
 The following are some of the more common situations that we encounter with pets that require surgery:

 Also called gastric dilatation-volvulus.
 This is a very serious problem where the stomach spontaneously fills with gas and fluid and can twist on itself.
 This problem happens suddenly and often strikes healthy active dogs.
 Immediate intervention is required to try and save the dog's life if they have bloat.
 An abdominal exploratory and gastropexy are recommended as corrective action.